kortirso/pullmetry/README.md

 ## License

-The source code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.